guilatrova/school-api/README.md

 # TDD approach

-If we get code now, you will notice lots of mixins, and beautiful code.
-But if you check commit history from start and keep going until end, then you'll note gently changes over time - transforming bad WET code into neat code.
+If we get the code now, you will notice lots of mixins and neat code.
+But if you check commit history from start and keep going until end, then you'll note gently changes over time - **transforming bad WET code into neat code**.

 From migrations to services and handlers, they were only added when requested for the task.
 So we avoided over-engineering and sticked to deliver the most simple and attending software as fast as possible (done in 2 days of work).